dianadvb/game_of_life/README.md

 # Project Overview

-This repository contains my C++ implementation of Conway’s Game of Life, following the requirements outlined in this snippet.
+This repository contains my C++ implementation of Conway’s Game of Life, following the requirements outlined in this snippet: https://gitlab.com/-/snippets/2537975#goal

 The program reads an initial board state from a file, applies the Game of Life rules for a set number of iterations, and outputs the final or intermediate states.